“When doors are ajar, I like to kick them wide open.”

 A switch

-It was the beginning of 2021.
-Bojana closed her business in the event industry, partly due to the pandemic, and started reflecting on herself; what makes me happy and how can I make a meaningful contribution?
-“At that time, I saw Abdelhamid Idrissi, founder of Studiezalen Foundation, speaking online.
-He resonated with me as a person, because I saw that he carried a lot.
+It was early 2021.
+Bojana stopped her business in the event industry, partly due to corona, and went back to herself; what makes me happy and how can I contribute with impact?
+“At that time, I saw Abdelhamid Idrissi, founder of the Stichting Studiezalen, speaking online.
+He spoke to me as a person because I saw that he carried a lot.
 That’s why I offered my help as a sparring partner.
-The foundation works in the most vulnerable neighborhoods of Amsterdam and Zaandam, where issues such as poverty, language barriers, and school dropout rates are prevalent, to help these children and young people develop their talents.
-Through homework assistance, study rooms on various topics, coaching, and workshops.
-I noticed that the foundation was facing financial challenges every year, so I looked into how we could improve its financial health.
-I chose to involve the business world because inequality of opportunity is a societal issue for all of us, and they are often focused on sustainable development goals.”
+The foundation is committed to nurturing the talents of these children and young people in the most vulnerable neighborhoods of Amsterdam and Zaandam, where issues like poverty, language delays, and school dropout occur.
+Through, among other things, homework assistance, study rooms on various themes, coaching, and workshops.
+I concluded that the foundation was not financially sustainable each year and then looked at how we could make it financially healthier.
+For this, I chose the business world because inequality of opportunity is a societal problem for all of us, and they are often focused on sustainable development goals.”

 How do you get a CEO on board?

-Bojana: “Meanwhile, many beautiful collaborations have already emerged, with no less than 23 different companies.
+Bojana: “In the meantime, many beautiful collaborations have emerged, with no less than 23 different companies.
 One of them is Deloitte.
-Employees dedicate a certain number of hours per year to Studiezalen.
+Employees dedicate a certain number of hours per year to Study Rooms.
 For three years.
-They can choose what they want to do themselves, for example: working out a case for the organization, leading a creative workshop, or sharing their personal story with the children, about the path they have taken to a good job.
+They can choose what they want to do, which could be: working out a case for the organization, leading a creative workshop, or sharing their personal story with the children about the path they took to a good job.
 Our goal is: a good night’s sleep for every child.
 If a child sleeps well, we have done our job well.
-For example, the employment agency Olympia helps parents on their way to paid work.
-This indirectly affects the children, but it is also necessary.
+Employment agency Olympia, for example, helps parents on their way to paid work.
+This indirectly affects the children, but is also necessary.
 A third example is ABN AMRO.
 People from this company volunteer as remote buddies.
-They read with a child, one on one, to promote language development.
-Both in Dutch and English.
+They read with a child, one on one.
+To promote language development.
+Both in Dutch and in English.
 We even know the CEO of ABN AMRO, who indicates in his title on LinkedIn that he is a remote buddy because he finds it so important.
 How beautiful is that?
-When both the employee and the top layer of a company embrace a goal and actively engage, it also motivates others.”
+When both the employee and the top layer in a company embrace a goal and actively engage, it also motivates others.”

 My own story

-“Inequality in opportunities has always been a theme that resonates with me throughout my life.
-I come from such a family myself.
-My parents are guest workers from former Yugoslavia, they did not speak the Dutch language sufficiently, and due to the war and the associated problems, I was unable to study.
-I had to take a path that was not my first choice.
-I eventually made it through sheer hard work, but if only I had a Study Rooms back then, it would have made a big difference for me.
-My past experience really makes me deeply understand the mission of Study Rooms.
-My message is genuine.
-At the same time, I have worked in the corporate world for many years, so I also speak the language of businesses.
-Being able to resonate at both levels allows me to truly connect.
+“Kansenongelijkheid has been a theme that sticks with me my whole life.
+I come from exactly such a family.
+My parents are guest workers from former Yugoslavia, they did not speak the Dutch language sufficiently, and due to the war and the accompanying problems, I could not study.
+I had to follow a path that was not my first choice.
+I eventually got there by working very hard, but if only I had had a Study Room back then, it would have made a huge difference for me.
+My past makes me really feel the mission of the Study Rooms.
+My message is pure.
+At the same time, I have worked for years in the profit world, so I also speak the language of companies.
+The fact that I can resonate on both levels allows me to truly make a connection.
 I feel blessed to be able to do this.
-What I find most beautiful is that through collaboration with companies, I truly see talent growing; both internally with us and with the children in the study rooms.
-You can really see that it makes a difference, that extra opportunities are being created; that is a great gift.
-And it truly benefits both sides.
-Both parties can learn from each other; as long as we are willing to look, willing to listen.”
+What I find most beautiful is that through collaboration with companies, I really see the talent grow; both here internally with us, and with the children in the study rooms.
+You can really see that it contributes, that extra opportunities are being created; that is a great gift.
+And it really cuts both ways.
+Both parties can learn from each other; as long as we dare to look, dare to listen.”

 Why wait?

 “I think that in about five to ten years it will be standard for a company to be socially involved.
-It may even become a requirement.
-You already see it often now, that ‘social return’ obligation, where a certain percentage of a tender must go back to society.
-This often involves large amounts of money, quite a challenge.
-So I believe that soon there will be no escaping it.
-Therefore, companies are better off getting involved now haha!
+That it will even become a requirement.
+You already see it often, that ‘social return’ obligation, that a certain percentage of a tender must go back to society.
+That often involves really large amounts, just try to handle that.
+So I think there will be no escaping it soon.
+So companies better get on board now haha!
 With us or with one of the other 2000 social organizations in the city.”

 Bojana’s tips for social organizations:

-• Make sure you have a damn good and honest story.
+• Make sure you have a really good and honest story.
 Even if it’s small, stick to that.

-• Clearly identify what your needs are and who could help with them.
+• Be clear about what your needs are and who could help with that.

 • Find that one person within a company, a firestarter, who resonates with your story.
 Don’t focus on the name of a company but on a person.

 • Dare to ask.
-A ‘no’ is also completely fine, but then ask about what is possible.
+A ‘no’ is perfectly fine, but then inquire about what is possible.

-• Be clear upfront and make concrete agreements.
+• Be clear at the front and make concrete agreements.

-• Collaborate with other social organizations.
-Sometimes it seems like everyone is fighting for that small piece of the pie, but what if we share…
+• Work together with other social organizations.
+Sometimes it seems like everyone is fighting for that small piece of cake, but what if we share…

 • Have a little courage and just do it!

-Are you a company or a social organization and are you also curious about the possibilities of establishing a connection?
+Are you a company or a social organization and are you also curious about the possibilities of forming a connection?

 Text: Linda Slagter